Mohammedismaiel-bee/Basatatech.MMF-MMF.docs/mmf.md

 #### 5. APK (Mobile Application):

-a.
-Implement the user interface (UI) for the entire frontend of the Money Market Fund (MMF) mobile application.
+- Implement the user interface (UI) for the entire frontend of the Money Market Fund (MMF) mobile application.
-b.
-Integrate the KYC system into the mobile app to ensure customer identity verification.
+- Integrate the KYC system into the mobile app to ensure customer identity verification.